Guide to the National Council On Household Employment Records,

 Container

-I. Official Records of the National Committee on Household Employment
+Series I. National Council on Household Employment

 Box 1 Folder 1